Dark Matter in the Coming Decade: Complementary Paths to Discovery and Beyond: Introduction

 As we will discuss, a compelling solution to the dark matter problem requires synergistic progress along many lines of inquiry.
 Our primary conclusion is that the diversity of possible dark matter candidates requires a balanced program based on four pillars: direct detection experiments that look for dark matter interacting in the lab, indirect detection experiments that connect lab signals to dark matter in our own and other galaxies, collider experiments that elucidate the particle properties of dark matter, and astrophysical probes sensitive to non-gravitational interactions of dark matter such as dark matter densities in the centers of galaxies and cooling of stars.

-In this Report we summarize the many dark matter searches currently being pursued in each of these four approaches.
+In this Report we summarize\footnote{Extended version of this report is available as \cite{Arrenberg:2013rzp}.} the many dark matter searches currently being pursued in each of these four approaches.
 The essential features of broad classes of experiments are described, each with their own strengths and weaknesses.
 The goal of this Report is not to prioritize individual experiments, but rather to highlight the complementarity of the four general approaches that are required to sustain a vital dark matter research program.
 Complementarity also exists on many other levels, of course; in particular, complementarity {\em within} each approach is also important, but will be addressed by the Snowmass Cosmic Frontier subgroups that focus on each approach.

 In \secref{evidence} we briefly summarize what is known about dark matter and some of the leading particle candidates.
 In \secref{probes}, we discuss four broad categories of search strategies and summarize the current status of experiments in each area.
 We then turn to the complementarity of these approaches in \secref{complementarity}.
 Conclusions are collected in \secref{conclusions}.